What Is Bone Grafting?

 Bone grafting surgery may be recommended to men and women who have significant bone loss in their jawbone and require dental implants to correct the look and function of their teeth.
 Bone loss can occur for many reasons, such as an injury, severe gum infection, or if a missing tooth is left unrestored for too long.
 When a tooth is removed, the surrounding bone becomes vulnerable as it is no longer supported by a tooth root.
 Over time, the bone begins to collapse and shrink, causing a ridge in the jaw.
 This often results in insufficient bone support for future dental implants.
 Bone grafting can correct this issue and restore lost bone to provide a strong foundation for implants and cosmetic restorations.
 Replacing lost bone is essential for long-term oral health and function, in addition to attaining a natural, youthful smile.

-The Bone Grafting Process
+What Is The Bone Grafting Process?

 Your bone surgery will differ, depending on the type of graft used and the amount of bone needed.
 Common bone grafting techniques include: